marcriehm/kubernetes-research/Objects.md

 * https://kubernetes.io/docs/concepts/services-networking/ingress/
 * https://kubernetes.io/docs/concepts/services-networking/ingress/

-An Ingress is a publicly-available Layer 7 HTTP(S) proxy.
-An Ingress can be used instead of a LoadBalancer Service.
-An Ingress can be configured to give services externally-reachable URLs, load balance traffic, terminate SSL, and offer name based virtual hosting.
+An *Ingress* is a publicly-available Layer 7 HTTP(S) proxy.
+An Ingress can be used to provide external connectivity as an alternative to a LoadBalancer Service.
+An Ingress can be used to: give services externally-reachable URLs; perform fanout based on URL; load balance traffic; terminate SSL; and provide name-based virtual hosting.

 The Service underlying an Ingress **must** be of type NodePort - a ClusterIP Service will not work.
+Ingresses might be implemented by Node.js or a similar system.

+Create a NodePort Service by applying [this file](./Ingresses/ip-webapp-nodeip.yaml "NodePort Example").
+Create an Ingress on this Service with [this file](./Ingresses/ip-webapp-ingress.yaml "Ingress Example").
+WAIT for the Ingress to be created.
+Test via the URL http://EXTERNAL-IP/ip-webapp where EXTERNAL-IP is the external IP allocated for the Ingress.

 ### Volumes, PersistentVolumes and PersistentVolumeClaims